Ropice

 Ropice (/cs/; Ropica, Roppitz) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 1,800 inhabitants.
+It has about 1,700 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name is of topographic origins derived from petroleum (ropa in Czech and Polish).
+The name is derived from the word ropa ('petroleum' in Czech and Polish).

 Geography

 Ropice is located about 18 km east of Frýdek-Místek and 24 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Štěpnice at 359 m above sea level.
 The Ropičanka Stream flows through the municipality.
 The Olza River forms the northeastern municipal border.